 You may also hear about personal Wi-Fi hotspots.
 These mobile Wi-Fi dongles are portable devices which let you connect Wi-Fi enabled devices to mobile internet.
-The dongle accesses the mobile network and then broadcasts a wireless signal.
+The dongle connects to a mobile network and then broadcasts a wireless signal.
 Wi-Fi dongles are useful if you need to connect multiple devices to mobile internet, or if you have a device which can't support a USB dongle.
 Read our guide to Wi-Fi dongles to find out everything you could want to know about these handy gadgets.

 How do I connect to a Wi-Fi hotspot?

-To use to a Wi-Fi hotspot you only need a wireless-capable device.
+To use to a Wi-Fi hotspot, you only need a wireless-capable device.
 That could be a smartphone, tablet, laptop or anything else which supports Wi-Fi.
-To connect simply enable Wi-Fi on your device and let it find available networks.
-When you turn on Wi-Fi on any device, it will scan the area around you to locate wireless networks to connect to.
-This may take a minute or so.
+To connect, simply enable Wi-Fi on your device and let it find available networks.
+When you turn on Wi-Fi on any device, it will scan the area around you to locate nearby wireless networks; this may take a minute or so.

 What’s the difference between open and closed Wi-Fi hotspots?